DD2480-group16-VT25/code-complexity-coverage/report.md

 ### Tools

-Document your experience in using a "new"/different coverage tool.
+**Document your experience in using a "new"/different coverage tool.** To measure coverage we used the `coverage` tool.
+We ran the tests using the `tox` tool and then ran the coverage tool to get the coverage report.
+The coverage tool was easy to use and the report was very easy to understand.

-How well was the tool documented?
-Was it possible/easy/difficult to integrate it with your build environment?
+**How well was the tool documented?
+Was it possible/easy/difficult to integrate it with your build environment?** It was very easy to integrate the coverage tool with the build environment since it seems to use the last test result by `tox` by default.
+The tool was well documented.

 ### Your own coverage tool